DAVE3625/DAVE3625-24H/Lab0/README.md

   </a>

   <p align="center">
-    An exercise in setting up your Python environment and performing basic data augmentation tasks. <br /> This lab will walk you through setting up a Python virtual environment, installing necessary packages, and setting up a Jupyter Notebook for further exercises.
+    An exercise in setting up your Python environment and performing basic python tasks. <br /> This lab will walk you through setting up a Python virtual environment, installing necessary packages, and setting up a Jupyter Notebook for further exercises.
     <br />
     ·
     <a href="https://github.com/DAVE3625/DAVE3625-24H/issues">Report Bug</a>